 The Barbour Bedale Jacket

-Named after a small fishing village in Northumberland, the Barbour Bedale was originally designed by Dame Margaret Barbour for equestrian sports.
+Named after a small market town in North Yorkshire, the Barbour Bedale was originally designed by Dame Margaret Barbour for equestrian sports.
 It has a relaxed cut, but the length is shorter to accommodate the saddle.
 It lacks the game pockets that span the back of Barbour’s Beaufort jacket and the length that characterizes the Border.
 It has ribbed cuffs to keep the elements from going up your arms and a generous corduroy collar that feels comfortable against your cheeks when it is buttoned up and the throat latch is snapped in place.
 It shares the same heavy duty brass colored two-way zipper, hand-warmer pockets, and billowed pockets below as the other models.
 And of course, the iconic olive green color.

 Although it has been offered in many colors through the years, you most often see it in Olive or Navy.
 Navy is associated with more of an urban look and is much more common in the streets of London than Olive.
 In the US, Orvis is only offering it in Olive.

 I bought mine in the traditional Olive that is somewhere between military drab and the color of moss.
 It is a nice neutral green that pairs nicely with the blues of denim and the earth tones that characterize my autumn wardrobe.